uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Part of the nomination process is a vouch for the user you are nominating.
-Your trust group will have its own requirements, but, in general, any given trust group will require a user to obtain a certain number of vouches in order for them to be allowed to join the trust group.
+Part of the nomination process is vouching for the user.
+A trust group will have its own requirements, but, in general, any given trust group will require a user to obtain a certain number of vouches in order for them to be allowed to join the trust group.

-In the page that follows your selection of a user to nominate, you are given the opportunity to vouch for them.
-You may write a comment about why you are vouching for the user, then you toggle the three attestations to confirm your relationship to the user.
-Then, click the ``Nominate`` button.
+A vouch form opens in the page that follows the selection of a user to nominate.
+Write a comment about the reason for vouching for the user, then toggle the three attestations to confirm relationship with the user.
+Then, click the ``Nominate`` button (:ref:`userNominateVouch`).

 .. _userNominateVouch: